mdelong333/clicky-game/README.md

 # Sailor Moon Clicky Game

 ## Overview
 Sailor Moon Clicky Game is a memory game built using React.
 There are 12 Sailor Moon characters displayed, click each only once to win!
+With each correct click the characters will shuffle on the page.
 If you click the same character twice the game will restart.

  _**[Click here to play](https://mdelong333.github.io/clicky-game/)**_